MachXNU/MachXNU.github.io/_posts/2022-05-07-14-00-VERBOSE-RESTORE.md

 #### What do we have to patch ?
 During a restore, the restore software (either iTunes, `idevicerestore`, `futurerestore` or whatever) sends a ramdisk, among other files. \
-An IPSW contains 2 ramdisks, one for each restore type (their exact name can be found on [The iPhone WIki](https://www.theiphonewiki.com), in the Firmware Keys section).\
+An IPSW contains 2 ramdisks, one for each restore type (their exact name can be found on [The iPhone Wiki](https://www.theiphonewiki.com), in the Firmware Keys section).\
 Inside the ramdisks, at path `/usr/local/bin` is a Mach-O executable which effectively performs the restore operations on the device side (the PC also plays its role, but the iPhone's restore code is located in this executable). \
 For "erase" variants, this executable is called `restored_external` while in "update" variants, it's called `restored_update`.\
-This is the executable we need to patch : it's responsible for eprforming the restore but also handles the UI part (displaying the Apple logo and the progress bar)
+This is the executable we need to patch : it's responsible for performing the restore but also handles the UI part (displaying the Apple logo and the progress bar).

 #### Some more complications
 Of course, it would be too easy to just patch this executable, repack the IPSW and restore it, right ?\
 That's because, when patching `restored_update`, we altered its signature.
-Of course, we will fakesign it with `ldid2` but the kernel, if unpatched, will reject its signature.\
+Of course, we will fakesign it with `ldid2` but the kernel, if unpatched, will reject this signature.\
 So we need to patch the kernel (we'll see how to do this later on).
 But patching the kernel alters its signature, so `iBEC` won't load it.
 We thus need to patch both `iBSS` and `iBEC` and this brings us back to **checkm8** !\
-Patching signature validations if what will make everything possible.\
+Patching signature validations if what will make everything possible.

 > Since we are flashing patched `iBSS` and `iBEC` to our device, these images won't be validated if SecureROM is not patched.
 In other words, after this restore, you'll have to tether boot your device.\
-However, this can be easily reverted by restoring a normal IPSW : this will falsh valid boot images, which will be booted untethered.
+However, this can be easily reverted by restoring a normal IPSW : this will flash valid boot images, which will be booted untethered.
 {: .prompt-danger }

 #### Credits
 As I mentionned earlier, I got the idea to do this project thanks to [@nyan_satan](https://twitter.com/nyan_satan)'s blog post.\
-I also followed [@mcg29_](https://twitter.com/mcg29_)'s [dualboot guide](https://dualbootfun.github.io/dualboot/) for learning how to load a custom bootchain.
+I also followed [@mcg29\_](https://twitter.com/mcg29_)'s [dualboot guide](https://dualbootfun.github.io/dualboot/) for learning how to load a custom bootchain.

 ## Requirements
 Here are the tools you need for this project (I recommend you copy the compiled executables to `/usr/local/bin` on your Mac to always have them in your path) :